 Watch: Werner: The heir to Mario Gomez's throne!

-Plenty of outside bets will certainly be placed on Werner's teammate at Leipzig, Yussuf Poulsen, Denmark's striker and Augsburg's goal-getter Alfred Finnbogason who will be keen to help Iceland cause just as much of an upset in Russia as they did in France at UEFA EURO 2016.
+Plenty of outside bets will certainly be placed on Werner's teammate at Leipzig, Yussuf Poulsen, for Denmark, and Augsburg's goal-getter Alfred Finnbogason for Iceland, who have both already opened their World Cup accounts after the first round of group stage fixtures.

 The list of potential winners from the Bundesliga goes on, meaning that any proposed idea of a two-horse race between Ronaldo and Messi for the top scoring prize is, to say the least, fanciful.